Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_authentic_ai_emotion_portrayal/output.md

-- **Community Discussions**: Host structured discussions in relevant Discord channels to continue gathering diverse insights regarding AI emotions and their contextual portrayal.
+- **Community Discussions**: Host structured discussions in relevant Discord channels to continue gathering diverse insights regarding AI emotions and their portrayal contextually.
+This includes organizing workshops to explore cultural interpretations of AI emotions among a broader audience.

 - **Community Discussions**: Host structured discussions in relevant Discord channels to continually gather diverse insights regarding the contextual portrayal of AI emotions.